American Chamber of Commerce in Shanghai: Founding

-The American Chamber of Commerce in Shanghai was founded on June 9, 1915, at Shanghai’s Palace Hotel.
+The American Chamber of Commerce in Shanghai was founded on June 9, 1915, at Shanghai's Palace Hotel.
 Forty-five American businessmen gathered to establish “The American Chamber of Commerce of China” and appointed a provisional committee of ten individuals to draft a constitution and bylaws.
 J.H.
-McMichael was named chairman of the new chamber’s provisional committee, together with nine other members, including representatives from American Steel, Standard Oil, British American Tobacco, R.H.
+McMichael was named chairman of the new chamber's provisional committee, together with nine other members, including representatives from American Steel, Standard Oil, British American Tobacco, R.H.
 Macy & Co., Singer Sewing and Dollar Shipping.

 The Chamber elected its first officers and established bylaws on August 18, 1915.
 J.H.
-McMichael was the Chamber’s first president and J.W.
+McMichael was the Chamber's first president and J.W.
 Gallagher of United States Steel was elected vice president.
 The Chamber was the third American Chamber of Commerce established outside the United States.

 Early years

-By March 1916 the organization had 32 corporate members, 26 individual members and a bank balance of $2,057.25 USD.
+By March 1916 the organization had 32 corporate members, 26 individual members and a bank balance of US$2,057.25.
 By 1919, Chamber membership had grown to 200 members.

 Harold Dollar (Dollar Shipping) and V.G.
-Lyman (Standard Oil) led the Chamber from 1922-25 as President and Vice President.
+Lyman (Standard Oil) led the Chamber from 1922 to 1925 as president and Vice President.
 The Chamber moved into permanent offices in the Dollar Building on Canton Road and hired a full-time director.

-The Shanghai Chamber changed its name on October 19, 1922 to the “American Chamber of Commerce (Shanghai)” and established an umbrella organization based in Shanghai to coordinate the work of all China AmChams called the “Associated American Chambers of Commerce in China.”
+The Shanghai Chamber changed its name on October 19, 1922, to the “American Chamber of Commerce (Shanghai)” and established an umbrella organization based in Shanghai to coordinate the work of all China AmChams called the “Associated American Chambers of Commerce in China.”

 Pre-war period

-During the period between Japan’s 1937 military actions in China and the U.S. declaration of war on Japan in December 1941, the Chamber continued to operate.
+During the period between Japan's 1937 military actions in China and the U.S. declaration of war on Japan in December 1941, the Chamber continued to operate.
 One new advocacy issue for the Chamber was to counter trade restrictions imposed by Japan against American trade with China and “Japan’s continued aggression against American rights and interests in China.”
 As of 1940, the Chamber had a permanent staff of five and 18 special committees.
 It continued to publish a periodic newsletter called “The Fishbowl,” which reported on comings and goings within the business community.
-The Chamber offices in the American Club were seized by the Japanese army on December 10, 1941 and all Chamber activities came to a halt.
+The Chamber offices in the American Club were seized by the Japanese army on December 10, 1941, and all Chamber activities came to a halt.

 Post-war chamber

-The first post-war gathering of the Chamber took place on September 10, 1945 at the Shanghai YMCA.
-The Chamber’s constitution was reissued both in 1946 and 1948, in part to comply with registration requirements from the Nationalist government.
+The first post-war gathering of the Chamber took place on September 10, 1945, at the Shanghai YMCA.
+The Chamber's constitution was reissued both in 1946 and 1948, in part to comply with registration requirements from the Nationalist government.
 The language of the mission statement was different from that used in 1915, but the overall objectives were the same: promote bilateral trade, support U.S. companies in China, collect and disseminate useful commercial information, and promote American interests in China.
 AmCham Shanghai temporarily ended its operations by the end of 1950, as the American business presence in Shanghai had ceased to exist.